andrejusk/dotfiles/README.md

 ## Usage

-A local repository can be installed by running:
+A local repository can be installed and updated by running:

-    ./script/install

-Once installed, updates can be applied by running:

-    dots
+    ./install

 A specific script can be installed by running:

-    dots script1 script2 ...
+    ./install script1 script2 ...

 ### Automated setup